 The Risks of Wearing Rigger Boots on a Construction Site

-Construction companies have found that their workers are at an increased risk of foot and ankle injury when they are wearing rigger boots.
+Construction companies (and the HSE) have found that their workers are at an increased risk of foot and ankle injury when they are wearing rigger boots.
 This style of PPE footwear offers no protection against the rolling of an ankle, so sprains and breaks on uneven ground are common.
 They also offer no mid-sole protection against penetration, so injuries occurred from standing on nails and screws can occur.

 But it is important to wear the correct safety boot depending on the job and work you do.
 For example, you would not wear a typical safety boot when pouring cement as you may experience cement burns.
 Instead you may choose safety wellington boots.